 [ Summer 2015 Program Info | Summer 2015 Application ]

 Accomplishments of DREU Participants

-- Sarah Ita Levitan (DREU 2012) just received an NSF Graduate Fellowship.
-She'll be entering the PhD program at Columbia University.
+- Sarah Ita Levitan (DREU 2012) received an NSF Graduate Fellowship.
+She is now a PhD program at Columbia University.

 - Katherine Coons (DMP 2004) who worked with Kathryn McKinley, was awarded a National Science Foundation Graduate Research Fellowship (2006-2009) and a Microsoft Research Fellowship (2009-2011) for her PhD work at the University of Texas at Austin.
 She earned her PhD in 2013, entitled "Bounded Partial Order Reduction."
 Her research finds errors in concurrent programs with coverage guarantees.

 - Carol Reiley (DMP 2003) who worked with Lori Pollock at the University of Delaware was awarded a National Science Foundation Graduate Research Fellowhip (2006-2009).
 Carol is currently a masters student at Johns Hopkins University and is currently deciding where to pursue her PhD.